 And through the Steacie Fellowships, his ideas live on.
 The Fellowships are awarded to enhance the career development of outstanding and highly promising university faculty who are earning a strong international reputation for original research.

 Every year, NSERC awards up to six Steacie Fellowships that are held for a two-year period.
 Successful fellows are relieved of teaching and administrative duties, so that they can devote all their time and energy to research.
 The Fellowships are held at a Canadian university or affiliated research institution.

-The Fellowship normally also includes a contribution of $90,000 per year to the university toward the fellow's salary.
-As part of the Fellowship agreement, the university is expected to fund a replacement for the fellow's teaching and administrative responsibilities or to enhance the research environment of the fellow's department.
-Should the recipient of the Fellowship already hold another federal award that has a salary component, such as a Canada Research Chair or an Industrial Research Chair, NSERC will reduce the contribution to the university to $30,000 per year.
+The Fellowship normally also includes a contribution of up to $90,000 per year to the university toward the fellow's salary.
+As part of the Fellowship agreement, the university is expected to fund a replacement for the fellow's teaching and administrative responsibilities.
+Should the recipient of the Fellowship already hold another federal award that has a salary component, such as a Canada Research Chair or an Industrial Research Chair, NSERC will reduce the contribution to the university accordingly.